slingr-stack/slingr-docs/content/en/dev-reference/rest-apis/apps-api.md

 ```
 <br>

 > This method is used to delete all records that match a specified query.
-It's important to note that once records are deleted, they cannot be recovered unless you have enabled history tracking for the corresponding entity.
+It's important to note that once records are deleted, they cannot be recovered unless you have enabled audit logs tracking for the corresponding entity.

 Upon initiating this method, a job will be generated to handle the deletion of the records in the background.
 While the method itself returns promptly, you have the option to monitor the job's status to determine when the deletion process is complete.